 F. Six term hours in Supervised Internship.

 II.
-Twenty-seven term hours in Christian education track requirements:
+Twenty-seven term hours in Christian education concentration requirements:

 A. Three term hours in ST 6302 Interpretation of the Christian Message II.